chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 5: As a site administrator, I can create and publish blog posts about cheese-related topics so that I can engage users and attract traffic to the site.

-After creating my blog models, views, urls and got them wired up with templates, all I needed to do was register the Post and Comment models in the admin panel that Django provides.
-Once they were registered, I could add posts and approved comments from users of the website.
-The two admin classes are below.
+Following the setup of blog models, views, URLs, and their integration with templates, the next step was to register the Post and Comment models in Django's admin panel.
+This registration allowed for the addition and approval of posts and user comments directly from the admin interface.
+The necessary admin classes for these actions were then established.

 <details>
 <summary>User Story 5</summary>